romainVala/SIAM/README.md

 Using siam-pred is straightforward.
 You can use it in any terminal on your linux system.
 The siam-pred command was installed automatically.
 We provide GPU as well as MPS and CPU support.
-Running on GPU/MPS is a lot faster and should always be preferred. :
+Running on GPU is a lot faster but it requires around 15G GPU memory :

 ```bash
 siam-pred -i INPUT_FILENAME